BarkSanson/nixos-config/README.md

 Other programs are also included, such as Firefox or VS Code.
 Feel free to dive into the configuration and tweak whatever you want.

+I'm also working in adding more features, since the system is usable but is lacking some programs and services that would be great to have.
+Also I will work on a Python script to be able to change the theme and appearence of the system, mainly Hyprland, Waybar and Wofi, but I will first try to figure out how to build a complete system that fits exactly my needs.

 # Contributions
 Any advice or contribution is very welcome, since I want to keep learning about NixOS.